Jaakk0S/fixplayground/README.md

     ./docker-package.sh

-This will build and produce 2 docker containers
+This will build and produce 3 docker containers

 ## Running Docker containers

     ./docker-run.sh

-This will start 3 containers with the respective environment.
-They will be bound to
+This will start 4 containers with the respective environment.
-- 8080: acceptor
-- 8081: initiator1
-- 8082: initiator2

 The initiators have different settings.